interlochenarts/datepicker/README.md

     thepicker.setRange('2018-09-03','2019-12-23');

-To set the current date, use the .setCurrentDate(String date) function (if a current date isn't set, it defaults to today):
+To set the current date (today's date by default), use the .setCurrentDate(String date) function:

     thepicker.setCurrentDay('2018-09-05');